jmparlett/8TIAC/manual.md

 all Instructions are 8 bit codes.
 Generally the first 4 bits denote the instruction and the last 4 denote the target registers

-The first bit denotes an ALU or Non ALU instruction
+### The first bit denotes an ALU or Non ALU instruction
 MSB = 1 denotes ALU:
+MSB = 0 denotes non ALU:
 next 3 bits are the opcodes

+### Alu Instructions
 1000 RARB = ADD RA,RB  (Add the Contents of RA and RB and output to RB) 1001 RARB = SHL RA,RB  (Shift RA left and write output to RB) 1010 RARB = SHR RA,RB  (Shift RA right and write output to RB) 1011 RARB = NOT RA,RB  (Write the Inverse byte of RA to RB) 1100 RARB = AND RA,RB  (AND RA and RB and write output to RB) 1101 RARB = OR  RA,RB  (OR RA and RB and write output to RB) 1110 RARB = XOR RA,RB  (XOR RA and RB and put answer in RB) 1111 RARB = CMP RA,RB  (Compare RA and RB)

-    MSB = 0 denotes non ALU:
+### Non Alu Instructions
 0000 RARB = LD RA,RB      (Load reg B from address in reg A) 0001 RARB = ST RA,RB      (Store contents of register B to address in Register A) 0010 00RB = DATA 00,RB    (Load the contents of the next memory byte into RB) 0011 00RB = JMPR 00,RB    (jump to mem address in RB) 0100 0000 = JMP 00,00     (Jump to mem address in next byte of memory) 0101 CAEZ = JCAEZ Addr    (jump if tested flag is on) 1000 = JC            (Jump if carry)
-             0100 = JA            (Jump if A larger) 0010 = JE            (Jump if Equal)
+0100 = JA            (Jump if A larger)
+0010 = JE            (Jump if Equal)
 0001 = JZ            (Jump if Zero)
 0110 0000 = CLF           (Clear flags)

-Last 4 bits denote register A and B:
-    00 = Reg0
+Last 4 bits denote register A and B for non alu instructions 00 = Reg0
 01 = Reg1
 10 = Reg2
 11 = Reg3

 ## Standard input (stdIn)
     stdIn is a list in the CLU.
 The first item in this list is removed and input to R3, if ,R3 is empty (all zeros).